Waukesha, Wisconsin: 20th century to present

-Project Nike

 During the Cold War, Waukesha County was the site of three Nike Missile batteries, located in the city of Waukesha and nearby Muskego and Lannon.
 In the city of Waukesha, the U.S. Army and later the Wisconsin National Guard operated the command and control center from 1956 to 1970 at what is now Hillcrest Park, on Davidson Road.
 The missile pits existed near the corner of Cleveland Avenue and Hwy 164—first holding Ajax missiles with conventional warheads and later the nuclear equipped Hercules warhead.
 The Hercules provided a similar nuclear capability as that of the atomic bomb dropped on Nagasaki in World War II.
 The Midwest Chapter of the Cold War Museum has promoted the preservation of the Hillcrest Park site as a local Cold War museum, honoring Cold War veterans and commemorating America's longest and costliest conflict.

-Recent history
+In 2013, Waukesha applied for permission to withdraw water from Lake Michigan.
+Because Waukesha is outside the lake's basin, the 2008 Great Lakes Compact makes the city ineligible to withdraw water from the lake without approval from the governors of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.
+In June 2016, the governors approved Waukesha's application.
+Construction of the supply and return pipelines for the Waukesha water diversion from Lake Michigan was completed in 2024.
+Typical water bills in the City are projected to increase by approximately 50% between 2023 and 2027, to fund the supply and return pipelines.

 On May 31, 2014, two 12-year-old Waukesha girls lured their friend into the woods and stabbed her 19 times.
 They did this to appease a fictional online character known as Slender Man.
 The victim survived the attack after being found by a cyclist.
 The two perpetrators were found not guilty by mental disease or defect, and were sentenced to long periods in mental health institutions.

 On November 21, 2021, the driver of a red SUV by the name of Darrell E. Brooks Jr drove through the Waukesha Christmas Parade during its procession through downtown Waukesha late that afternoon, killing six people and injuring 62 others.
-During the trial he was removed from the courtroom several times and was later sentenced to six consecutive life sentences without the possibility of parole, plus an additional 763 years and 3 months to be served consecutively.
+He was sentenced to six consecutive life sentences without the possibility of parole, plus an additional 763 years and 3 months to be served consecutively.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 25.07 sqmi, of which 24.81 sqmi is land and 0.26 sqmi is water.